- Headache & Migraine Triggers - Slideshow

 Tension headaches are painful, and patients may be upset that the diagnosis is "only" a tension headache.
 Even though it is not life-threatening, a tension headache can make daily activities more difficult to accomplish.
 Most people successfully treat themselves with over-the–counter (OTC) pain medications to control tension headaches.
 The following work well for most people:

 If these fail, other supportive treatments are available.
 Recurrent headaches should be a signal to seek medical help.
-Massage, biofeedback, and stress management can all be used as adjuncts to help with control of tension headaches.
+Physical therapy, massage, biofeedback, and stress management can all be used as adjuncts to help with control of tension headaches.

 It is important to read the listing of ingredients in OTC pain medications.
 Often an OTC medication is a combination of ingredients, and the second or third listed ingredient may have the potential for drug interaction or contraindication based upon a patient's other medical issues For example: